wusui/almamaters/README.md

 # almamaters
-Scrape ESPN pages to find schools attended by players.
+Scrape ESPN pages to find schools attended by players (NFL and NBA)